-When working with electricity or on electrical circuit or equipment, ladder safety should be observed.
+When working with electricity or an electrical circuit or equipment, ladder safety should be observed.
 There are many different types of ladders and they are made of different materials.
 Metal ladders should never be used when dealing with electricity.
 Always choose a non-conductive ladder made of wood or fiberglass.

 06 of 07

 Overhead power lines have some strict guidelines for height clearances over streets, sidewalks, alleys, roads, and driveways.
 The National Electrical Code (NEC) mandates acceptable clearances for power lines to keep the public safe from coming into contact with them.
-You see, cables high enough to avoid a person walking past them, may not be high enough to eliminate the possibility of a large truck or person carrying an extension ladder from coming into contact with it.
+Cables high enough to avoid a person walking past them, may not be high enough to eliminate the possibility of a large truck or person carrying an extension ladder from coming into contact with it.

 07 of 07